danielhaver/portfolio/README.md

 # portfolio
-Current and previous machine learning models and data analysis.
+Sample of current and previous machine learning models and data analysis.

 <br>